milan-stefanik/FlyHigh/README.md

 * Storing pictures as binary data in MongoDB
 * Custom error pages
 * User alerts
+* When unauthenticated user tries to access restricted page, he/she is redirected to Login Page.
+After successful login, user is automatically redirected to restricted page he/she intended to visit.
-* Functionalities for maintaining data consistency in database and optimizing database size (e.g. when updating profile image, the old image is deleted from the database before the new one is uploaded; when deleting posts, all linked data is deleted as well)
+* Functionalities for maintaining data consistency in database and optimizing database size (e.g. required fiels in the forms, information validity checks in forms, update/delete cascading)
 * Resizing pictures before upload to database to optimize performance

 ## Testing